 Etsy and digital VAT

-If you sell digital items, no matter where your shop is located, buyers in Australia, Belarus, the EU, Iceland, India, New Zealand, Norway, Russia, Serbia, South Africa, South Korea, Taiwan, Turkey, Switzerland, or the United Arab Emirates will be charged VAT.
+If you sell digital items, no matter where your shop is located, buyers in Australia, Belarus, Chile, the EU, Iceland, India, Indonesia, Malaysia, Mexico, Moldova, New Zealand, Norway, Russia, Saudi Arabia, Serbia, Singapore, South Africa, South Korea, Switzerland, Taiwan, Turkey, or the United Arab Emirates will be charged VAT.

 If you sell digital items to buyers in Québec (Canada) and your shop is located outside of Québec, QST will be collected and remitted by Etsy from your buyer.